ailabstw/malaria-detection/README.md

 # Assessment of Expert-Level Automated Detection of Plasmodium falciparum in Digitized Thin Blood Smear Images
+This repository provided the soruce code of the malaria detection algorithm described in the paper [Assessment of Expert-Level Automated Detection of Plasmodium falciparum in Digitized Thin Blood Smear Images]() (*JAMA Network Open*.
+2020;3(2):e200206. doi:10.1001/jamanetworkopen.2020.0206)

 The malaria detection algorithm was developed based on [Retinanet](https://arxiv.org/abs/1708.02002), a 1-stage object detection neural network.
 We referenced to the keras implementation of Retinanet ([fizyr/keras-retinanet](https://github.com/fizyr/keras-retinanet)).

 We offered the source code to train the malaria-detection neural network and the inference code to analyse testing blood smear images.
 The pre-trained weight of the model after trained on TIME (Taiwan Images for Malaria Eradication, see Data Availability section) is available upon request.